sofia1701/virtual-pet/README.md

 Virtual Pet

   This project aims to create a virtual pet.

 Getting Started

   These instructions will get you a copy of the project up and running on your local machine for development and testing    purposes.
 See deployment for notes on how to deploy the project on a live system.

 Prerequisites

   Clone the repository

   First up, create a fork of this repo.

   Then clone your copy of the repo:

     git clone git@github.com:*your-github-username*/javascript-basics.git

   Then cd into the repository.

 Installing

   Run npm install to install the necessary libraries required for Node.js to run.

 Running the tests

   Explain how to run the automated tests for this system Break down into end to end tests

   Explain what these tests test and why

   Give an example

   And coding style tests

   Explain what these tests test and why

   Give an example

-Deployment

-Add additional notes about how to deploy this on a live system

 Built With